Home

 Proverbs 18:12

-To recap, the passages of Luke 21:12-17 are an exhortation to the children of God that though they will be brought before adversaries, hated, persecuted, and killed, they will be given a mouth and wisdom that these adversaries will not be able to dispute.
-When the saints are brought before ministers, judges and magistrates for the sake of their faith, God's Spirit through the word, will be their unbeatable defense.
-That's what these passages mean.
-That God will give them what to say because His Spirit abides upon them.
-They don't reason or rationalize things out in their own mind, or meditate on what to respond to the revilers and accusers beforehand.
-The Spirit of God will speak within them/us through the divinely inspired word.
+To recap, the passages of Luke 21:12-17 are an exhortation to the children of God that though they will be brought before adversaries, hated, persecuted, and killed, the Spirit of God will provide them a mouth and wisdom that these adversaries will not be able to dispute.
+When the saints are brought before ministers, judges and magistrates for the sake of their faith, God's Spirit through His word will be their unbeatable defense.
+These passages are a Promise of God that His word is with power.
+It reiterates that God will give them what to say because they are Witnesses of His word and His Spirit abides upon them.
+They are not to reason or rationalize things out in their own mind, or meditate on what is right and wrong to respond to the revilers beforehand.
+The Spirit of God will speak within them/us through the divinely inspired word they give testimony to.
 We have a mouth given of God, and "His words" of wisdom are from the scriptures.
-It is what we use to answer the slanderers and accusers.
+It is the two edged sword Spiritual sword that we use to answer the slanderers and accusers.

 Proverbs 8:5-7